Higher states of the $B_c$ meson family: Theoretical models of decay behaviors

-$m_c$ and $m_b$ are the masses of the quarks. $e$ represents the charge, the charge of the quark is $e_b=-1/3$, $e_c= 2/3$. $\omega$ is the energy of the photon.
+where the quantum numbers with prime and without prime denote final state and initial state, respectively. $m_c$ and $m_b$ are the masses of the quarks.
+The charge of the quark is $e_b=-1/3$, $e_c= 2/3$. $\omega$ is the energy of the photon.
 The following equation can be obtained by the conservation of energy and momentum

-In Table \ref{Electric compare}, we give the width of the electric dipole decay and the values are all less than $0.1$ MeV.
-Although the experimental information of $B_c$ mesons decay behaviors is still lacking, the widths we calculate used potential model are closed to Ref. \cite{2004Spectroscopy}.
-There is still a significant difference for the E1 radiation transition widths calculated from the present work and the GI model \cite{2004Spectroscopy}, which is mainly due to the difference of the potential modes.
-This situation can be happen when comparing the result from the decay of ${1F'_3} {1D'_2\gamma}$, ${1D_2}$ and ${1F_3} {1D'_2\gamma}$, ${1D_2}$, which maybe be caused by the mixing angle. $B_c(1S)\gamma$ is important for $1P$ states.
-Especially, the process of $B_c(1^3P_2)$ ${\rightarrow}$ $1^3S_1\gamma$ has a predicted width of 91 keV.
-If $B_c(1^3P_2)$ is confirmed in the future, we suggest experiments to search for the missing $1^3P_2$ state by studying this radiative process of $B_c(1^3P_2)$.
-Likewise, compared to other radiative transition processes, the decay process to the $2S$ -wave $B_c$ state is very significant for $B_c(2P)$ state.